Pollen Count

 Morning Alerts ☀️.
 Start Your Day Prepared! 🌿 Sign up for daily morning high pollen count alerts.

 Inverness has two main pollen seasons.
-Tree pollen starts in March and lasts until May.
-Many trees release pollen during this time, making people feel unwell.
+Tree pollen season starts in April and May.
+Trees like birch, oak, and hazel release pollen.
+This makes spring air feel dusty.

 Pollen Forecast Chart